 Anterior segment imaging produces images of the front of your eyes.
-Depending on your condition, this may be the eyelids, cornea, iris or lens of your eye (please see diagram under Basic anatomy of the eye).
+Depending on your condition, this may be the eyelids, cornea, iris or lens of your eye (please see diagram on page 2).

 Images of the eye are used to monitor your condition and as a reference for your doctor.
 Your doctor may have referred you for one test or multiple tests.

 For some imaging, your pupils may need to be dilated using dilating drops before the procedure.
 The drops need 15 to 20 minutes to work and your eyes may remain dilated, with blurred vision, for 1 to 2 hours afterward.

 - Face and eyelid photography

 - Specular microscopy

 - You will be seated at one of our imaging machines with your head in the headrest.